waveform80/picroscopy/docs/commandline.rst

     Run under `PuDB`_ (if available) or PDB.
 This launches Picroscopy within a Python debugger for development purposes.

-.. option:: -G, --gstreamer

-    Use GStreamer instead of the raspivid/raspistill binaries.
-This option is intended to aid development on non-RPi platforms.

 .. option:: -L HOST[:PORT], --listen HOST[:PORT]